Enteee/xt_sslpin/README.md

 ### `[!] --fpl <list id>`

-If a "Certificate" message is seen, match if one of the certificates matches a finger print in the given list.
+If a "Certificate" message is seen, match if one of the certificates matches a fingerprint in the given list.

 ## LIST API